Rahm birdies last 2 holes to win US Open at Torrey Pines - WTMJ

 AP Golf Writer

-He cradled his 3-month-old son, Kepa, as he walked off the 18th green at Torrey Pines on Father’s Day.
-And then he collected the silver U.S. Open trophy after a performance filled with passion and absent of blunders that wiped out everyone else.
+He picked up two prizes Sunday.
+First, he cradled young Kepa when he walked off the 18th green with the roars still ringing in his ears.
+Then, he hoisted that silver U.S. Open trophy, the first champion from Spain.

-Rahm made a bending 25-foot birdie putt on the 17th hole to catch Louis Oosthuizen.
-He buried another curling, left-to-right birdie putt from 18 feet on the final hole for a 4-under 67 and a one-shot victory.
+Rahm was on the practice range when Oosthuizen, who fell two shots behind with a most untimely tee shot into the canyon that led to bogey on the 17th hole, failed to hole out his wedge for eagle at the end.

-“Little man, you have no idea what this means right now,” Rahm said to his son on the practice range when he won.
+“Little man, you have no idea what this means right now,” Rahm said to his son.
 “You will soon enough.”

-The 26-year-old Rahm became the first Spaniard to win the U.S. Open, finally getting the major prize to go along with his enormous talent.
-His victory also returned him to No. 1 in the world.
+The final round was so tight that six players had a share of the lead at some point, and there were 10 players separated by a single shot.

-On a back nine filled with double bogeys by so many contenders and a shocking meltdown by defending champion Bryson DeChambeau, Oosthuizen was the last to fall.
+And then that special brand of U.S. Open chaos hit everyone but Rahm, the only contender not to drop a shot on the back nine.

 Trailing by one shot, Oosthuizen drove into the canyon left of the 17th fairway for a bogey that left him two shots behind, and then he missed the fairway on the par-5 18th that kept him from going for the green for a look at eagle to force a playoff.